sciZer0/newdiscoveries/c/README.md

 The New Concept of Work is:

-> ### Work is the process when a Organism using its resources is pushing an object during some time with a certain effort (Force).
+> ### Work is the process when a Organism using its resources is pushing an object during some time by its Hand with a certain effort (Force).

 In other words,